petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 ![Restrict access to custom object entries by account.](./restricting-access-to-object-data-by-account/images/01.png)

 !!! important
-   - You can only configure account restriction for draft objects.
-After [publishing](../creating-objects.md#publishing-object-drafts), these settings cannot be changed.
-   - For Liferay DXP 2024.Q1+/Liferay Portal 7.4 GA112+, the entries of account restricted objects appear in search results if the search user has the `Accounts > Account Entry: View` permission in an account- or regular-scoped role.
+    For Liferay DXP 2024.Q1+/Liferay Portal 7.4 GA112+, the entries of account restricted objects appear in search results if the search user has the `Accounts > Account Entry: View` permission in an account- or regular-scoped role.
 See [Searching for Content](../../../../using-search/getting-started/searching-for-content.md#searching-for-liferay-objects) for details.

-To set up account restriction,
+## Enabling Account Restriction

+You can enable account restriction in draft or published object definitions.
+If you enable it for an object that already has data (i.e., the object is published and entries for it exist), the earlier entries are not related to any account and may be accessible only to administrative users with permission to see all the object's data.

 1. Open the *Global Menu* (![Global Menu](../../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Objects*.

+1. If you're just testing this out, add a test object definition and publish it.

 1. Begin editing the Account system object.